FOGProject/fog-docs/docs/installation/install_fog_client.md

 ### Windows Services

 the FogService and the FogUserService.
-The user service is run in a user\'s context and helps with notification popups and user level tasks.
+The user service is run in a user's context and helps with notification popups and user level tasks.
 Most operations are done by the FogService that runs as the system account.